Office of Ombuds Services Workshop Descriptions (Summary)

 View Workshop Times

-Have you felt uncomfortable in conflict?
-Feel like you want to lash out or avoid the situation altogether?
-Most people would say yes, and that is absolutely normal.
-Did you know that not all conflicts lead to destructive outcomes?
-Instead, many conflicts—when managed well—can lead you and others to growth, innovation, and improvement.
+Most people would say yes, but conflict doesn't have to lead to destructive outcomes.
+In fact, many conflicts—when managed well—can lead you and others to growth, innovation, and improvement.

 This 90-minute workshop is designed to enhance your personal ability to navigate conflict.
-You will learn about both helpful and unhelpful behaviors in conflict as well specific “hot buttons” that tend to draw out unhelpful behaviors.
-This online interactive session provides both in-depth information as well as an interactive debriefing of your CDP survey results.
+You will learn about both helpful and unhelpful behaviors in conflict as well specific "hot buttons" that tend to draw out destructive behaviors.
+This online interactive session provides both in-depth information as well as an interactive reflection on your Conflict Dynamics Profile (CDP) assessment results.

 Questions or need accommodations?
 Email us at ombudsed@utk.edu.

-Dignity: A Key to Constructive Conflict Management (all times eastern)
+3-Dignity: A Key to Constructive Conflict Management (all times eastern)

 Sorry, there are no scheduled times for this workshop.
 Contact us for more info.